Acre, Israel: Synagogues

 The Jewish community maintains two synagogues in Acre: the Ramchal Synagogue and the Or Torah Synagogue.
 The Ramchal Synagogue, located in the heart of the Old City, is named after Rabbi Ramchal, who lived in Acre from 1743 to 1747.
-In 1758, Bedouin ruler Zahir al-Umar seized it, converting it into the al-Mu'allak Mosque.
+In 1758, Bedouin ruler Daher al-Umar seized it, converting it into the al-Mu'allaq Mosque.
 As compensation, the Jewish community received a small building north of the mosque.
 In the early 21st century, the synagogue was renovated and opened to tourists.
 Near the Old City's outer walls is the Tunisian Synagogue, also known as Or Torah.
 Legend claims that after the Second Temple's destruction in 70 CE, priests arrived in Acre, founding the El-Zaira Jewish quarter and placing salvaged Temple doors in the synagogue.
 Its interior is decorated with mosaics.